Definitions for the Occupational Health and Safety Amendment Bill 2020

 Safety Management System

-Safety Management System, also known as a Health and Safety Management System, is a coordinated, comprehensive set of interrelated, interacting elements.
-This is to establish occupational health and safety policies as well as objectives to optimally manage health and safety in the workplace.
+Safety Management System, also known as a OHS Management System, is a coordinated, comprehensive set of interrelated, interacting elements.
+This is to establish occupational health and safety policies as well as objectives to optimally manage OHS in the workplace.

 This relates to any standard, which, if applied to the purposes of this Act, will serve to promote the safety of employees and any other person in terms of this Act.